-5. OOM Killer
+2. OOM Killer

 If your system runs low on memory, the Linux OOM killer may select GemStone processes to terminate.
-To protect the shared page cache and other critical GemStone processes, each GemStone process's oom_score_adj, which is used to select processes to terminate, is adjusted.
-If the userid that will be running the server processes has the CAP_SYS_RESOURCE privilege, critical GemStone processes have their oom_score_adj reduced, making them safer; if the user does not have CAP_SYS_RESOURCE, then non-critical processes such as Gems have their score increased, so they will be selected rather than more critical processes.
+To protect the shared page cache and other critical GemStone processes, the process's oom_score_adj, which is used to select processes to terminate, is reduced, making them less likely to be selected and killed.